anursen/product_refiner/README.md

-# Product Description Refiner API
+# Product Refiner API

-A FastAPI-based service that refines product descriptions using AI language models and OpenAI's GPT-4.
+This API refines product descriptions using an LLM.

 ## Features